suhasj/ContosoCarServices/README.md

   This installs nodemon globally
 - npm install -g node-inspector
   This is optional.
 This installs node-inspector that can be used for debugging
+- npm install -g sequelize
+  This installs Sequelize globally as there some issues installing Sequelize locally

 - Clone the repository
 - Navigate to the root and say 'npm install' to restore all modules